Full Ticket Terms & Conditions

 8.3.
 Law enforcement agencies may conduct boarding, inspection, or verification at any time.

-8.4 Sail4th 250 has been informed by the U.S. government and the U.S. Secret Service that they may request the personal data of any passenger.
+8.4 The COTP and the U.S. Secret Service that they may request the personal data of any passenger.
 By attending, passengers consent to the processing of personal data and sharing with the U.S. government and the U.S. Secret Service.

 9. Environmental Protection